fullstack-development/developers-roadmap/frontend/middle-3/fp.md

 * What are Algebraic Data Types (AlgDT)?
 * What is the difference between Sum Types and Unions?
 * Why are Sums and Products called so?
-* Why AlgDT are called also inductive data types?
+* Why AlgDT are also called inductive data types?
 * Why are Sum Types also called tagged union?
 What is a tag (in this context)?
 * How are algebraic properties respected in AlgDT (like Symmetry, Identity, Associativity and Distributivity)?
 * What is the difference between tracking nullable values with Unions and Sum Types?
 * Why does AlgDT fit well for the abstract syntax tree representation?
 * Why is AlgDT with pattern-matching more type safe approach than Unions?
-* Why is exhaustiveness checking possible for AlgDT but impossible for objects with class hierarchy?
 * What are the drawbacks of the AlgDT comparing with Unions?
 * What are smart constructors for AlgDT?
 What are destructors?
 * Which invariants can be modeled with AlgDT and which cannot?